alicestrt/fst-viz-tool/readme.md

 you can add more records to your dataset, but keeping this data structure.

-you can of course change data structure by changing the `d3viz.js` script, eg by asking d3 to print other keys from the list of records in your dataset json file. review the `d3viz.js` by doing a search-query of any key (eg `b_title_statement_t`) you want to change and see where it’s being used in the script. then replace them with the new keys you want to use.
+you can of course change data structure by changing the `d3viz.js` script, eg by asking d3 to print other keys from the list of records in your dataset json file. review the `d3viz.js` by doing a search-query of any key (eg `free_descriptors`) you want to change and see where it’s being used in the script. then replace them with the new keys you want to use.